openshift/insights-operator/README.md

 The current operator only collects global configuration.
 Future revisions will expand the set of config that can be gathered as well as add on-demand capture.

+## Contributing

+Please make sure to run `make test` to check all changes made in the source code.

+## Testing

+Unit tests can be started by the following command:

+    make test

+It is also possible to specify CLI options for Go test.
+For example, if you need to disable test results caching, use the following command:

+    make test TEST_OPTIONS=-count=1

 ## Issue Tracking

 Insights Operator is part of Red Hat OpenShift Container Platform.
 For product-related issues, please